ZecreyGaming/BlockChainWar/README.md

-# Block Chain War Game
+# Blockchain War Game

-This is an example server project of zecrey 'Blockchain War'.
+This is an example server project of zecrey `Blockchain War`.

 ## Getting Started